Repatriation

 Moving from Sweden

-When the Swedish Migration Agency has made a decision, you will be notified by post.
-Then you must go to your local tax office and report that you are leaving Sweden permanently.
+When the Swedish Migration Agency has made a decision, you will be notified by post to your civil registration address.
+If you get travel grant you must go to your local tax office and report that you are leaving Sweden permanently.
 You must then send a copy of your notification of moving from Sweden to the Swedish Migration Agency.
 The Swedish Migration Agency will book the trip, send you the ticket and pay out the grant.

 Notify us well in advance about the date you wish to travel so the trip can be booked accordingly.
 State the date you wish to travel in the application form.
 We will check the date with you later when we process your case.